elliot-jennings/pep_ood_challenge/Readme.md

 2. Reject candidates that are below a Weight of 68kg.

-3. Reject candidates that have had 8 or more red cards.
+(Hint: data has weight as a string, so .gsub and .to_i)

 ## As Midfielders

-1. Successful candidates must have made more than, or equal too, 50 Assists and 25 Goals.

-1. Successful candidates must have 'Silva' as their first or last name.
+1. Successful candidates must have 'Silva' within their full name.

 2. Reject candidates that have had an accumulation of more than, or equal too, 20 cards of any colour.

 ## As Forwards

-1. Successful candidates must have contributed to at least 60 Goals.
+1. Successful candidates must have scored or contributed to at least 60 goals.

 2. Reject candidates that are below a Height of 1.80m.

-3. Reject candidates that have 'Bob' in their first or last name.
+(Hint: data has weight as a string and it's a float, so .gsub and .to_f)

 ```

 **Pep then wants his candidates to be placed in another file called ```successful_candidates.json``` for him to review.
 Make sure the data is in JSON or else he'll get really frustrated!** :rage:

+#### Checking your list with Pep.
+Simply run ```$ ruby pep_check.rb``` and see what he says!

 ### Bonus - Test Driven Development